Release Date: 1/26/2010

 The Bad: Feels a little too familiar for vets, some redundant elements, no co-op, it ends

-The only reason why this one scores lower than the original is because most of this has been seen in the original and isn’t anything new for vets of Mass Effect.
-The new additions just keep the score really high, but doesn’t give us that new feeling.
-With improved graphics and the same amazing voice acting Mass Effect 2 will keep fans buys for a good 25-30 hours, but watch what you do because it will affect your outcome in Mass Effect 3.
+The only reason why this one scores lower than the original is that most of this has been seen in the original and isn’t anything new for vets of Mass Effect.
+The new additions just keep the score really high but don’t give us that new feeling.
+With improved graphics and the same amazing voice acting Mass Effect 2 will keep fans busy for a good 25-30 hours, but watch what you do because it will affect your outcome in Mass Effect 3.